Algebraic models for equivariant rational homotopy theory for discrete groups: Generalities

-\begin{remarks} \begin{enumerate} \item In the situation above, if the model structure on $\D$ is right-transferred via $R$, then the adjunction $L\dashv R$ is a Quillen adjunction, since $R$ preserves (acyclic) fibrations. \item If $L:\C\rightleftarrows \D:R$ is an adjunction where $\C$ is a cofibrantly generated model category, there are different conditions that guarantee that the cofibrantly right-transferred model structure on $\D$ exists, see e.g. \cite[Thm.
+\begin{remarks} \begin{enumerate} \item In the situation above, if the model structure on $\D$ is right-transferred via $R$, then the adjunction $L\dashv R$ is a Quillen adjunction, since $R$ preserves (acyclic) fibrations. \item If $L:\C\rightleftarrows \D:R$ is an adjunction where $\C$ is a cofibrantly generated model category with set of generating cofibrations $I$ and set of generating acyclic cofibrations $J$, there are different conditions that guarantee that the right-transferred model structure on $\D$ exists and has sets of generating (acyclic) cofibrations given by $L(I), L(J)$ respectively, see e.g. \cite[Thm.
 11.3.2]{Hirschhorn}, \cite[Thm.
 4.3.3]{Fresse-Teichmuller2} for one, or \cite[Rmk.
 1.23]{LieModelsInTopology}, or \cite[Lem.
-2.2]{drummond-cole--hackney}. \item If $L:\C\rightleftarrows \D:R$ is an adjunction where $\C$ is a cofibrantly generated model category and the right-transferred model structure on $\D$ via $R$ exists, then as soon as $L$ preserves small objects, this model structure on $\D$ is actually cofibrantly right-transferred via $R$ \cite[Prop.
+2.2]{drummond-cole--hackney}. \item If $L:\C\rightleftarrows \D:R$ is an adjunction where $\C$ is a cofibrantly generated model category and the right-transferred model structure on $\D$ via $R$ exists, then as soon as $L$ preserves small objects, this model structure on $\D$ is cofibrantly generated with sets of generating (acyclic) cofibrations $L(I), L(J)$ \cite[Prop.
 4.4.4]{balchin}.
 For $L$ to preserve small objects, it suffices for example that $\D$ is locally presentable (for in that case every object in $\D$ is small), or that $R$ preserves filtered colimits.
 In particular, if $L\dashv R$ is the free-forgetful adjunction for algebras over some operad, then this hypothesis is automatic \cite[Prop.
-3.3.1]{Fresse-2009}. \item There are theorems that guarantee the existence of left-transferred model structures, see e.g. \cite[Thm.
-2.23]{bayeh}. \end{enumerate} \end{remarks}
+3.3.1]{Fresse-2009}. \end{enumerate} \end{remarks}

 \begin{proposition} \cite[Rmk.
 3.10, 3.11]{dwyer-spalinski} \cite[Thm.
 1.20]{Hirschhorn2021}.
 Let $\C$ be a model category and $A\in \C$.
 Then the overcategory $\C_{/A}$ (resp. the undercategory $\C_{A/}$) has a model structure where a map $f$ over $A$ (resp. under $A$) is a weak equivalence or (co)fibration if and only if it is a weak equivalence or (co)fibration in $\C$.
-If $\C$ is cofibrantly generated, then $\C_{/A}$ and $\C_{A/}$ are cofibrantly generated, where the generating (acyclic) cofibrations are the generating (acyclic) cofibrations of $\C$ which are over or under $A$. \end{proposition}
+If $\C$ is cofibrantly generated, then $\C_{/A}$ and $\C_{A/}$ are cofibrantly generated, where the generating (acyclic) cofibrations are the generating (acyclic) cofibrations of $\C$ which are over or under $A$ in all possible ways. \end{proposition}

-We will adopt the definition of ``partial equivalence'' from \cite{Sciarappa2017}, since we will see several examples of it.
-We first make some recollections.